-NB: If for some valid reason you miss a test, please contact your instructor via email so that arrangements can be made to take an alternate test.
+NB: If for some valid reason you miss a test, please contact your instructor via email so that arrangements can be made for testing in the Library's testing center.
 You must make up a missed test within one week (seven calendar days) or receive a score of zero unless you can provide proof of a medical emergency.
+Students who receive 69% or lower on a Unit Test may retake that same test for a maximum grade of 73%.